nalinahuja/CS381/README.md

 ## CS381 Algorithm Archive
-Repository of specialized algorithms I wrote for CS381, an algorithms course at Purdue, during my sophomore year.
+Repository of specialized algorithms I wrote for CS381, an algorithms course at Purdue.

 Solutions and runtime included in every file.